Probing Virtual Axion-Like Particles by Precision Phase Measurements

-Fig.~\ref{fig:exclusion} shows the areas that can be excluded by our scheme at three different conditions: (i) coherent light pump and moderate magnetic fields ($B_0=8$~T). (ii) squeezed state ($r=1.73$) and moderate magnetic field. (iii) squeezed state and ultrahigh magnetic field ($B_0=100$~T).
+Fig.~\ref{fig:exclusion} shows the areas that can be excluded by our scheme at three different conditions: (i) coherent light pump and moderate magnetic fields ($B_0=10$~T). (ii) squeezed state ($r=1.73$) and moderate magnetic field. (iii) squeezed state and ultrahigh magnetic field ($B_0=100$~T).
 In the figure only resonance points $m\approx n\Delta_{\rm FSR}~(n=1,2,3,\cdots)$ are illustrated considering the finite cavity linewidth $\kappa$.
-Between these cavity resonance the detection falls as a Lorentzian function.
-Thanks to the small FSR value ($\Delta_{\rm FSR}\approx 7.7\times 10^{-6}$~eV) the resonance points get tightly positioned, covering a large amount of possible ALPs masses.
-Moreover, since the shot-noise-limited phase measurement sensitivities with the considered photon numbers are only reliable for $\omega_L \gtrsim 1$~THz we anticipate losing the phase measurement precision for $m \lesssim 10^{-3}$~eV as shown in the figure.
+Between these cavity resonances the detection falls as a Lorentzian function.
+Thanks to the small FSR value ($\Delta_{\rm FSR}\approx 6.2\times 10^{-7}$~eV) the resonance points get tightly positioned, covering a large amount of possible ALPs masses.
+Moreover, practical considerations of optical cavities enforce us to use laser frequencies of the range $0.03\;\text{eV}\leq\omega_L\leq3\;\text{eV}$ and due to the resonance condition $\omega_\textbf{p}\simeq \frac{\ell}{2}(m_a^2+\frac{1}{\ell^2})$ the best performance of the scheme is limited to a mass range of $6\times10^{-4}\;\text{eV}\leq m_a\leq6\times10^{-3}\;\text{eV}$ as shown in the figure.
+As mentioned above, about 2500 ALP masses in this region could be examined by a one-month experiment.
+Increasing and decreasing $\ell$ shifts the exclusion region to right and left, respectively, and the coverage of the experiment further extends.
 Remarkably, the sensitivity in our proposed experiment goes beyond the projected sensitivity of IAXO \cite{Armengaud:2019uso} and reaches to the QCD axion parameter region.

 In the case of a uniform magnetic field the phase shift is easily attained analytically